graptolite/latex-macros/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Usage
+The fastest way to use these `.sty` files is probably to copy everything below `% 4 %%%%%%%%%% FUNCTIONALITY` into the preamble of your `.tex` file, making sure any dependencies are met (may need to copy from multiple `.sty` files).